JetBrains/kotlin-web-site/docs/topics/native/native-objc-interop.md

 You can choose not to export Kotlin declaration to Objective-C and Swift with special annotations:

-* `@HiddenFromObjC` hides a Kotlin declaration from Objective-C. The annotation instructs the Kotlin compiler not to export a function or property to Objective-C, making your Kotlin code more Objective-C-friendly.
+* `@HiddenFromObjC` hides a Kotlin declaration from Objective-C and, consequently, Swift.
+The annotation instructs the Kotlin compiler not to export a function or property to Objective-C, making your Kotlin code more Objective-C/Swift-friendly.
-* `@ShouldRefineInSwift` replaces a Kotlin declaration with a wrapper written in Swift.
+* @ShouldRefineInSwift` helps to replace a Kotlin declaration with a wrapper written in Swift.
 The annotation instructs the Kotlin compiler to mark a function or property as `swift_private` in the generated Objective-C API.
   Such declarations get the `__` prefix, which makes them invisible from Swift.

   You can still use these declarations in your Swift code to create a Swift-friendly API, but they won't be suggested in